 This course is advanced web animation and uses the latest industry standard web animation software.
-The course emphasizes advanced animation techniques, components and forms, and audio and video to generate dynamic design and navigation elements with advanced ActionScript.
+The course emphasizes advanced animation techniques, components and

 CIS 311 - Web Site Management

 The course will provide students with an understanding on how to manage and administer a web server.
 Students will learn how to deploy, configure, manage, monitor, and troubleshoot Web Administration tools.
 Students will also learn the web server administration process to include user authentication, protocol management, file transferring, and data encryption.